"Plastic Man's already down there. We don't need two stretchy guys."

 - A very odd aversion can be seen with the Six Paths of Pain: it gives the user control of six different bodies with their own special powers, but two of those bodies' powers are for interrogation and soul removal, but they work differently (one removes your soul to read your mind, the other removes the souls of people who give false or no information).

-- One Piece has many kinds of power giving Devil Fruits, but there can never be two of the same fruit at the same time.
+- One Piece has many kinds of power giving Devil Fruits, but there can never be two of the same fruit or people with the same power at the same time (a fruit's current user dying it what lets their fruit come back for someone else to use).

 - Though Marine Scientist, Dr. Vegapunk found a way to copy the light based devil-fruit powers of one of the admirals, and give them to the goverment's Mecha-Mooks.